spraakbanken/korp-frontend/README.md

 Most dependencies are only specified in `app/index.js` and where needed added to the `window`-object.

-About the current loaders in in `webpack.config.js`:
+About the current loaders in `webpack.config.js`:
 - `pug` and `html` files: all `src`-attributes in `<img>` tags and all `href`s in `<link>` tags will be loaded by webpack and replaced in the markup.
 Uses file loader so that requiring a `pug` or `html` file will give the path to the file back.